ainarill/RNASeqLockHolmes/FEanalysis.knit.md

 ```

 ```
-[1] 316  72
+[1] 312  72
 ```

 As a result we have discarted almost **6400** genes that didn't belong to our data.

 ## Simple GSEA

 In order to determine whether an *a priori* defined set of genes shows statistically significant differences between tumor vs normal phenotypes, we are going to perform a *Gene Set Enrichment Analysis* to introduce a method for pathway analysis assessing DE directly at gene set level.

 The main scope of the GSEA approach is, as mentioned, to detect consistent and robust changes in expression within a gene set.
-To do so, we calculate the Enrichment Score (ES) as a z-score that may allow us to detect significantly those esmpented changes.
+To do so, we calculate the Enrichment Score (ES) as a z-score.

 We decided to filter out the genesets that contain less than 10 genes.
 In fact, very small gene sets may induce little reliability and increase type I errors (false positives).
 Then we also calculate the z-score.